brightway-lca/bw_timex/joss/paper.md

 # Summary

-`bw_timex` is a Python package for time-explicit Life Cycle Assessment (LCA) that quantifies environmental impacts of products and processes over time.
-It enables considering:
+`bw_timex` is a Python package for time-explicit Life Cycle Assessment (LCA).
+It enables the quantification of environmental impacts of products and processes over time, considering:

 - the timing of processes throughout the supply chain (e.g., end-of-life treatment occurs 20 years after construction),